mlswg/mls-protocol/draft-ietf-mls-protocol.md

 then the `padding` field comprises any remaining octets of plaintext.
 The `padding` field MUST be filled with all zero bytes.
 A receiver MUST verify that there are no non-zero bytes in the `padding` field, and if this check fails, the enclosing MLSCiphertext MUST be rejected as malformed.
+This check ensures that the padding process is deterministic, so that, for example, padding cannot be used as a covert channel.

 In the MLS key schedule, the sender creates two distinct key ratchets for handshake and application messages for each member of the group.
 When encrypting